DaC00P/lesson_plan/lesson_plan.md

 _**Instructor: Field questions at this point**_

 ### Students Do: Time Complexity Part 2
 * Instructor: Slack out the following code to the students.
-Ask them to discuss with a partner(for 5min): 1) Is this a constant time algorithm?
+Ask them to discuss with a partner(for 5min): 1) What is the time complexity of this algorithm?
 2) If so, why?

 ```javascript
 function returnLastElement(array){